nowhere to stay tonight?

 - help you find somewhere more permanent to live.

 If you’re not enrolled in youth service, we may still be able to help you.
 You might be able to get a place in a transitional house, or a grant to pay for emergency housing.
+You can call our general enquiries line 0800 559 009 and say "youth client" when you call.

 Your youth coach may try to find you a space in transitional housing, where you can stay for a few months while you find a more permanent home.